Bifurcation Diagrams of Global Connections in Filippov Systems: Introduction and statement of the main results

-\begin{definition} A $\s$-polycycle $\Gamma$ of $Z=(X,Y)\in\Or$ is said to be a \textbf{regular-tangential $\s$-polycycle} or a \textbf{tangential-tangential $\s$-polycycle} provided that all the $\s$-singularities of $Z$ contained in $\Gamma$ are regular-tangential singularities or tangential-tangential singularities, respectively. \end{definition}

-One of our main goals in this paper is to characterize qualitatively the systems in a neighborhood of a polycycle.
+One of our main goals in this paper is to characterize qualitatively the systems in a neighborhood of a closed curve.
 To do this we introduce the following notion on equivalence at a compact set.

 \begin{definition} Let $\mathcal{K}$ be a compact set of $M$.
 We say that $Z$ and $Z_0$ are (topologically) \textbf{equivalent} at $\mathcal{K}$ if there exist neighborhoods $U$ and $V$ of $\mathcal{K}$ and an orientation preserving homeomorphism $h:U\rightarrow V$ which carries orbits of $Z$ onto orbits of $Z_0$. \end{definition}